 Therefore we work closely together with scientists from Siemens Healthineers, Dr. Gabriele Bonanno and Dr. Tom Hilbert.

-We actively collaborate with Dr. Li Feng at Mount Sinai in New York, Dr. Rahel Heule at the Max Planck Institute in Tübingen, Dr. Nicole Seiberlich and Dr. Gastão Lima da Cruz at the University of Michigan, and Dr. Anne Slawig at the Department of Radiology in Halle.
+We actively collaborate with Dr. Li Feng at Mount Sinai in New York, Dr. Carl Ganter from the University of Technology in Munich, Dr. Rahel Heule at the Max Planck Institute in Tübingen, Dr. Nicole Seiberlich and Dr. Gastão Lima da Cruz at the University of Michigan, and Dr. Anne Slawig at the Department of Radiology in Halle.

 Undergraduate and Graduate student projects